benjaminn1202/angular-practice/README.md

 This repository contains multiple Angular projects I worked on while learning and applying Angular concepts.

-## 📌 Important Note for Supervisor
+## 📌 Note
 Among the projects here, **`pomodoro-app/`** is my **final project**.
 All other projects are small test projects created to practice Angular fundamentals such as routing, directives, forms, and project setup.

 ---